daehiff/divide_fast/README.md

-# A recursively partitioned approach to architecture-aware ZX Polynomial synthesis and optimization
+# A Recursively Partitioned Approach to Architecture-Aware ZX Polynomial Synthesis and Optimization

-The repository contains the source code to replicate the work from our Paper: "A recursively partitioned approach to architecture-aware ZX Polynomial synthesis and optimization" (Arxiv - preprint: https://arxiv.org/pdf/2303.17366.pdf)
+This repository contains the source code to replicate the work presented in our paper titled "A Recursively Partitioned Approach to Architecture-Aware ZX Polynomial Synthesis and Optimization", which can be found in this [Arxiv preprint](https://arxiv.org/pdf/2303.17366.pdf).

-## Setup (Conda)
+## Setup using Conda

-To install the required dependencies, run:
+To install the required dependencies, simply run the following command:
 ```bash
 conda env create --file architecture_aware_synth.yaml
 ```

 ## Evaluations
 The code for our experiments can be found in `evaluations.py`.
-The resulting data, plots and circuits in `evaluations/`.
+The resulting data, plots, and circuits can be found in the `evaluations/` directory.

 ## Tests

-We added some unit tests to this project, see the `tests`.
+We have included some unit tests for this project, which can be found in the `tests/` directory.